Elder Law & Estate Planning

 The executor must navigate legal, financial, and ethical considerations, balancing the need for efficient administration with the requirement to act fairly and transparently toward all interested parties.
 Executors are entrusted with significant responsibilities, including managing the estate’s assets, filing taxes, and distributing assets.
 In some cases, a surety bond may be required to protect the estate from mismanagement, though waivers are sometimes possible.

-Rights and Protections for Heirs and Beneficiaries
+Rights and Protections for Beneficiaries

 Heirs and beneficiaries have rights under both New York and New Jersey law, including receiving assets in a timely manner and being informed about the estate’s administration.
 Special provisions apply to beneficiaries with disabilities, minors, and those with special needs, ensuring their interests are safeguarded.